sjbennett123/polarlarp/content/monster_manual/national/skeleton_giant.md

 Motivation:
   - Ravage the living
 armor: As Fighter (20)
+offensive_abilities:
-offensive_abilities: May Use Any Weapon
+  - May Use Any Weapon
+defensive_abilities:
+  - No Metabolism
-defensive_abilities: No Metabolism Half Damage from Weapons
+  - Half Damage from Weapons
+vulnerabilities:
-vulnerabilities: 'Double Damage from Healing Immune to Life '
+   - Double Damage from Healing
+   - Immune to Life
 spells: None
 pyramid: None
 rec_treasure: ''